GMAT Focus Edition Explained: What Changed (2026 Guide)

 Don't Panic

 If you see a score of 655, do not think you failed.
-That is the 91st percentile, equivalent to a 720-730 on the old exam.
+That is about the 91st percentile, concordant with roughly a 700-710 on the old exam.
+Note the scales do not simply differ by five points—always compare percentiles.

 Question Review & Editing